ntwigs/plum-or-paper/README.md

 To start the development server, use the following command:

 ```
-yarn
+yarn start
 ```

 This will open the Expo developer tools in your browser.
 From there, you can either:

-- Run the game on an Android emulator by clicking "Run on Android device/emulator" 🤖
+- Run the game on an Android emulator by selecting "Open android | Open iOS" 🤖
 - Run the game on your physical device by scanning the QR code using the Expo Go app 📲

 ### 📄 Additional Scripts